 Often, people assume only creative businesses to own such cards.
 But, several corporate businesses as well own watercolor business cards.

 Watercolor artists also design logos for several businesses.
 These are authentic and genuine logos designed as per the nature of business.
-Watercolor markers are a good mode to design unique and good quality logos.
+Watercolor brush markers are a good mode to design unique and good quality logos.

 Books are often picked from their covers.
 An attractive book cover is likely to be picked in an increased number than a boring cover.
 Recently, the watercolor book cover has been in trend.